 Have you ever noticed how good you immediately feel after throwing up during a migraine episode?
 According to researchers, that’s your body’s way of helping you recover.

 As odd as it may sound, induced vomiting appears to help relieve chronic migraine episodes.
 As a result, some patients use it as their go-to remedy for intense or crippling attacks.
-Studies try to explain how that works:
+So can throwing up relieve migraine?
+Yes.
+However it is only a temporary solution and is not getting to the underlying cause of your migraines which is a better solution.

 Vomiting can reduce the sensory input signals sent to the gut.
 It also triggers a chemical reaction that makes the brain think you have entered the final phase of a migraine attack.